-“Come!” (also known as the recall command) is one of the most important commands you can teach your dog, both for his safety and your peace of mind.
-With that in mind, is there anything more frustrating than a dog who won’t come when he’s called?
+The “come” cue – also known as recall – is one of the most important commands to teach your dog, both for her safety and your peace of mind.
+Because you understand this better than your pup does, few things are more frustrating than when she won’t come when called.

 An obvious reason your dog doesn’t come when told to is that she doesn’t know what the word means.
 Sophia Yin, DVM, MS, explains that a basic problem in training is the assumption that a pet knows what a word means and then muddling the command by repeating it again and again and mixing in other words in the face of disobedience.
 While the command you want to teach is “come,” you might be saying, “Come.
 Come.
 Come!
 Spot, come here now!
 Now!
 Get over here!
 Come!”

-While it may be frustrating if your dog isn’t complying with your recall cue, it’s well worth the time and effort to train him.
-Teaching your dog to come may save his life one day.
-For tips on how to teach your dog to come explore our Dog Training articles.
+While it may be frustrating when your dog doesn’t comply with your recall cue, it’s well worth the time and effort to train her.
+Teaching your dog to come makes everything easier, and it could save her life one day.
+For more information, check out the helpful articles and tips in the Petfinder.com dog training section.